nfdi4cat/pid4cat-model/CONTRIBUTING.md

 ## Code of Conduct

-The crid-model team strives to create a welcoming environment for editors, users and other contributors.
+The pid4cat-model team strives to create a welcoming environment for editors, users and other contributors.
 Please carefully read our [Code of Conduct](CODE_OF_CONDUCT.md).